-- 1. Select Transactions > Purchasing > Transaction Entry. - 2.
-Complete the Payables Transaction Entry window.
+- 1. Select Transactions > Purchasing > Transaction Entry. - Complete the Payables Transaction Entry window.
 See the Microsoft Microsoft Dynamics GP Purchase Order Processing Manual for information on completing this window.
-For Credit Memos and Invoices to appear correctly on the SRS Subcontractor Detail Report, the following steps must be taken during Payables Transaction Entry: - The original PO number for a credit memo or invoice must be entered in the Payables Transaction Entry window. - A credit memo must be distributed and posted to the job associated with the original purchasing transaction (Invoice/Shipment or Invoice Match) using the original subcontractor cost code associated - A credit memo must be applied to the document created by the original purchasing transaction. - 3.
-Select Distributions.

-⚠ Do not edit a payables transaction that contains retention.
+For Credit Memos and Invoices to appear correctly on the SRS Subcontractor Detail Report, the following steps must be taken during Payables Transaction Entry: - The original PO number for a credit memo or invoice must be entered in the Payables Transaction Entry window. - A credit memo must be distributed and posted to the job associated with the original purchasing transaction (Invoice/Shipment or Invoice Match) using the original subcontractor cost code associated with that job. - A credit memo must be applied to the document created by the original purchasing transaction. - 3.
+Select Distributions. - Do not edit a payables transaction that contains retention. - 4.
+From the Product Indicator drop-down list, select Job Cost. - 5.
+Enter a Job Number and Cost Code for the subcontractor.
+The expense amount for the cost code in the Debit field appears as the default.
+If you enter a return or a credit memo, the amount appears in the Credit field.
+The cost code displays automatically if you set up default payables cost codes in Job Cost and assigned the cost code to the job by distribution type.